Archive for the ‘Events’ Category

 Food Pairings & Offers

-Just in time for Valentine’s day, Sonja Schluter, owner and chocolatier of Eye Candy, sampling and selling her artisanal chocolates.
+Just in time for Valentine’s day, Sonja Schluter, buy pfizer viagra in canada owner and chocolatier of Eye Candy, sampling and selling her artisanal chocolates.
 In addition, two local cheese makers will be offering samples of their delicious artisanal cheeses.

 No wine event is complete at without a food truck!
 David from FishOn will be here featuring the regular menu that includes his famous fish & chips, plus he’ll also have some fan favorites like his pulled pork sandwiches.